Health Services, Accessibility Services, Counseling Services, Wellness Programs, Sexual Violence Education and Advocacy, Religious and Spiritual Life

 All students are required to have health insurance, either on their own or through the College.
 Learn more about health insurance.

 Mental Health Services

 Student Counseling Services provides mental health evaluation, short-term treatment and crisis intervention, and referrals for mental health care.
 Care is provided in a safe and non-judgmental atmosphere at no cost to the student.
-See the Parents Guide to Counseling Services.

 The following services are provided: evaluation; individual and group counseling; psychopharmacological evaluation and medication management; crisis intervention services; outreach and consultation to the College community; psycho-educational forums; and referral to off-campus clinicians for specialized and/or intensive treatment.